nmcolome/battleship2/README.md

 **Setup**

-The game will ask you to create your own ships or use two by default (a 2 units-long Destroyer and a 3 units-long Submarine) and to enter the height & width of the board or use the 4x4 board by default.
+The game will ask you to create your own ships or use two by default (a 2 units-long Destroyer and a 3 units-long Submarine) and to enter the height & width of the board.

 ![setup screenshot](./assets/setup.png)